sf-wdi-26/modules/w01/d04/hw-tic-tac-toe-lab/readme.md

 #### Deliverable

-Please take a screenshot of what you'll be creating.
 Feel free to get creative with how you style your interface.
-Here are some examples:
+Here are some basic examples:

 ![Screen-shot](https://i.imgur.com/kz2L9f9.png)
 ![Screen-shot](https://i.imgur.com/d8lFshD.png)